decentralized-identity/ion/install-guide.md

 ### Automated script for installing Bcoin

-If you would like to install and start Bcoin automatcially, you can review and run the automated script commited in the [Sidetree repo](https://github.com/decentralized-identity/sidetree/blob/master/lib/bitcoin/start.sh).
+If you would like to install and start Bcoin automatically, you can review and run the automated script commited in the [Sidetree repo](https://github.com/decentralized-identity/sidetree/blob/master/lib/bitcoin/start.sh).

 > NOTE: Initial synchronization takes ~6 hours on testnet.

 ### Installing Bcoin Manually

-Node-gyp is required by Bcoin (the currently used bitcoin miner) and requires `make` and a c++ compiler.
+Node-gyp is required by Bcoin (the currently used bitcoin miner) and requires `make` and a c++ compiler as well as Python 2.7.
 You can install these by:
 ```
 sudo apt-get install gcc g++ make
+sudo apt-get install -y python
 ```

 Clone the Bcoin repo: